NFQ Level 8, Major award

-Students will be required to attend a range of seminars in UCC on topics such as classroom management, approaches to discipline, planning lessons, etc. Students will also be inducted into the policies and practices of their own schools.
+Students will be required to attend a range of seminars in UCC (in mid to late August) on topics such as classroom management, approaches to discipline, planning lessons, etc. Students will also be inducted by their teaching practice school into the policies and practices of that school.

 Students take 60 credits as follows: